ChIP-on-chip

 Workflow overview of a ChIP-on-chip experiment.

 ChIP-on-chip (also known as ChIP-chip) is a technology that combines chromatin immunoprecipitation ('ChIP') with DNA microarray ("chip").
 Like regular ChIP, ChIP-on-chip is used to investigate interactions between proteins and DNA in vivo.
 Specifically, it allows the identification of the cistrome, the sum of binding sites, for DNA-binding proteins on a genome-wide basis.
 Whole-genome analysis can be performed to determine the locations of binding sites for almost any protein of interest.
 As the name of the technique suggests, such proteins are generally those operating in the context of chromatin.
 The most prominent representatives of this class are transcription factors, replication-related proteins, like origin recognition complex protein (ORC), histones, their variants, and histone modifications.

 The goal of ChIP-on-chip is to locate protein binding sites that may help identify functional elements in the genome.
 For example, in the case of a transcription factor as a protein of interest, one can determine its transcription factor binding sites throughout the genome.
 Other proteins allow the identification of promoter regions, enhancers, repressors and silencing elements, insulators, boundary elements, and sequences that control DNA replication.
 If histones are subject of interest, it is believed that the distribution of modifications and their localizations may offer new insights into the mechanisms of regulation.

 One of the long-term goals ChIP-on-chip was designed for is to establish a catalogue of (selected) organisms that lists all protein-DNA interactions under various physiological conditions.
 This knowledge would ultimately help in the understanding of the machinery behind gene regulation, cell proliferation, and disease progression.
 Hence, ChIP-on-chip offers both potential to complement our knowledge about the orchestration of the genome on the nucleotide level and information on higher levels of information and regulation as it is propagated by research on epigenetics.

 Technological platforms

 The technical platforms to conduct ChIP-on-chip experiments are DNA microarrays, or "chips".
 They can be classified and distinguished according to various characteristics:

 Probe type: DNA arrays can comprise either mechanically spotted cDNAs or PCR-products, mechanically spotted oligonucleotides, or oligonucleotides that are synthesized in situ.
-The early versions of microarrays were designed to detect RNAs from expressed genomic regions (open reading frames aka ORFs).
+The early versions of microarrays were designed to detect RNAs from expressed genomic regions (open reading frames ORFs).
 Although such arrays are perfectly suited to study gene expression profiles, they have limited importance in ChIP experiments since most "interesting" proteins with respect to this technique bind in intergenic regions.
 Nowadays, even custom-made arrays can be designed and fine-tuned to match the requirements of an experiment.
 Also, any sequence of nucleotides can be synthesized to cover genic as well as intergenic regions.